 Experienced attorneys are required to earn a total of 24 hours of CLE credit, including 4 hours of Ethics credit AND 1 hour of Diversity, Inclusion, and Elimination of Bias credit.

-All Barristers online CLE is approved for credit in the state of Alabama and therefore qualifies for credit in New York under the New York Bar's Approved Jurisdiction policy.
+All Barristers online CLE is approved for credit in the state of Alabama and therefore qualifies for credit in New York under the New York Court System's Approved Jurisdiction policy.

 Please contact Barristers with any questions regarding this policy.

 North Carolina allows all 12 hours of required CLE to be earned online through On-Demand online CLE or Live CLE Webcasts (or a combination of both).

 Of the 12 hours required, 1 hour must be devoted to Technology Training (can be either an ethics hour or a general hour).

 Also, in addition to the 2 hours of ethics credit required each year, North Carolina mandates that attorneys earn 1 hour of CLE every 3 years on the topic of Substance Abuse/Mental Health Awareness.
 (This triennial Substance Abuse hour is credited to the overall 12-hour requirement for the year, but not to the 2-hour ethics requirement.)

 Oklahoma now allows all 12 hours of required CLE to be earned online in any format (live webcast, on-demand video, or mp3 audio).

 All 3 dual/ethics hours may be earned via online courses (as long as the online course hour limit has not been reached).